Metro sells some hypermarket operations to Auchan

 Metro was also demoted from the index of leading German shares in September and downgraded by Moody's and Standard & Poor's following a profit warning in October.

 Net debt that is relevant to its ratings would be reduced by 1.5 billion euros following the transaction, Metro said on Friday.
-Balance sheet net debt stood at 7.7 billion euro at the end of September.
+Balance sheet net debt stood at 7.7 bln eur at the end of September.

 It will receive a cash inflow of around 600 million euros from the transaction, which should be completed next year once it has received approval from the necessary authorities.